bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

   1. <span style="line-height: 14px;">make sure to set a mobile user agent (&#8220;-F <mobile user agent>&#8221;)</span>
   2. if a dedicated mobile site is available, make sure to use it: `http://m. * `
   3. Play around with the depth to crawl.
 Don't set the depth too high.
-This will result in a long crawling/pushing procedure and will also result in a high load for the site owner. &#8220;&#8211;depth 2&#8221; works quite well on most mobile sites, but probably you won&#8217;t be able to crawl/read articles that spread over several pages.
+This will result in a long crawling/pushing procedure and will also result in a high load for the site owner. &#8220;&#8211;depth 2&#8221; works quite well on most mobile sites, but probably you won't be able to crawl/read articles that spread over several pages.
   4. &#8220;&#8211;depth 3&#8221; on the other hand can result in long crawling times.
 You can try to reduce the load by excluding links with certain patterns: &#8220;-\*blog\* -\*ticker\*&#8221;.
 This list, can be quite long, so you have to decide for yourself, whether it's worth the effort to read multi-page articles.
   5. Search the internet or the httrack forum.
 If you are lucky you will find the perfect parameters to crawl your page.